RocketCommunicationsInc/astro/packages/astro-uxds/_content/components/classification-markings.md

 ### Portion Marking Colors

-The colors used in the Tag components are the same as those in the overall banner markings for easy recognition.
+The colors used in the Tag components are the same as those in the Overall Banner Markings for easy recognition.

 ## Examples